 Personal, Social and Health Education (PSHE) Vision

-Our curriculum - via lessons, collective worship and other activities – also allows children to demonstrate the British Values: Democracy; The Rule of Law; Individual Liberty; Mutual Respect; and Tolerance of those with different Faiths and Beliefs.
+Our curriculum - via lessons, collective worships and other activities – also allows children to demonstrate the British Values: Democracy; The Rule of Law; Individual Liberty; Mutual Respect; and Tolerance of those with different Faiths and Beliefs.
 For example, House Captains, School Council and Church Council representatives are elected to lead groups and represent children’s voice across a number of school matters.

 We also invite visitors to support the implementation of some aspects of the curriculum, including the NSPCC and professionals in the fields of oral health, fire safety and road safety.

-By teaching pupils to stay safe and by building self-esteem, resilience and empathy, PSHE is able to tackle barriers to learning and raise aspirations.
+By teaching pupils to stay safe and by building self-esteem, resilience, empathy and an understanding of themselves and others, PSHE is able to tackle barriers to learning and raise aspirations.
 The skills and attributes developed through our PSHE education will ensure that our children become the healthy, independent and responsible members of society that our curriculum intends them to be.

 Children evidence some of their learning and reflections in their ‘Jigsaw Journals’; however, many aspects of the curriculum are discussion based and therefore PSHE is assessed by teacher judgement.
 On a termly basis, outcomes based on the objectives covered are recorded by teachers on our online assessment system.